dschnare/mustachejs/Readme.md

 	render function(template, data) {}

-Where `data` is an option data object used in place of the current data context.
+Where `data` is an optional data object used in place of the current data context.

 # API

-The mustachejs module exposes a simple API.
+If not loaded using a module framework then this module exports `BINDER` in the global namespace.

+**MUSTACHE.render()**

+	render(template, data, partials, delimiters, disableRecursion)

+	template - The mustache template to render. data - [optional] The data to provide the template (i.e. context). partials - [optional] An object that is searched for partial tempaltes by key. delimiters - [optoinal] An object that descibes the default delimiters. disableRecursion - [optional] Determines if recursive rendering is disabled. return - The rendered template.

-	MUSTACHE is the global object containing the mustachejs API.
+	Delimiters is an object of the form: {left: '{{', right: '}}'}
-	Note that this global object is only created if mustachejs is not required via an AMD or CommonJS module loader.

 Attempts to render the specified mustache template.

 This method will throw an error if any syntax errors are encountered.

+**MUSTACHE.inspect()**

+	inspect(template, data, partials, delimiters)

-	@param template (string) The mustache template to render.
-	@param data (object) [optional] The data to provide the template (i.e. context).
-	@param paritals (object) [optional] An object that is searched for partial tempaltes by key.
-	@param delimiters (object) [optoinal] An object that descibes the default delimiters.
+	template - The mustache template to render. data - [optional] The data to provide the template (i.e. context). paritals - [optional] An object that is searched for partial tempaltes by key. delimiters - [optoinal] An object that descibes the default delimiters. return - An array of Accessor objects for each referenced property.
-	@param disableRecursion (boolean) [optional] Determines if recursive rendering is disabled.
-	@return (string) The rendered template.

 	Delimiters is an object of the form: {left: '{{', right: '}}'}

-	MUSTACHE.render(template, data, partials, delimiters, disableRecursion)

 	Attempts to retrieve an array of all properties being referenced in a mustachio template.
-	The properties will be returned as objects with the following properties:
+	The referenced properties will be returned as Accessor objects with the following properties:

 	- name() - The name that appears in the mustache token.
 	- get() - Retrieves the value of the property referenced.
 If the property value has a custom valueOf() method then the result of this method will be returned.